Half of US Workers Lose Income Due to Virus

 “It’s helpful that we’re at least getting something for support,” he said.
 “But is it enough?
 It’s hard to say.”

-(The AP-NORC poll of 1,057 adults was conducted March 26-29 using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
+The AP-NORC poll of 1,057 adults was conducted March 26-29 using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 4.1 percentage points.
-Margin of error means that if the poll were taken again, the results would be expected to be within 4.1% of the first poll.)
+Margin of error means that if the poll were taken again, the results would be expected to be within 4.1% of the first poll.